ndelitski/rancher-cli/README.md

 ## Commands

 ### init
+Create `.rancher` file in a user home directory
 ### up
 If service is not created - trigger launch, otherwise `upgrade` command will be used.
 ### ls